“Today is September 12, 2001.”

 Today, amongst the vitriol of the election cycle and the divisiveness sewn daily in the mainstream media, then propagated online, I ask all our brothers and sisters, still in uniform or Vet, to treat each day as if it is September 12th, 2001.
 Be the positive example and agent of change in your community, regardless of the condition of your current foxhole.
 Run a race and raise money for a non-profit, fly an American flag, pick up the phone and call a Ranger buddy, coordinate events honoring the “Soldier dying young,” and if needed, have the courage to reach out and ask for help.
 However small, continue to move the ball forward.
 Make others looking at you as the “Veteran growing old” think: What is it that gives them that drive?
 What makes them work so hard day in and day out?
 What fuels their willingness to continue sacrificing their time and treasure for others?

-Major Mike Kelvington grew up in Akron, Ohio.
-He is an Infantry officer in the U.S. Army with experience in special operations, counterterrorism, and counterinsurgency operations over twelve deployments to Iraq and Afghanistan, including with the 75th Ranger Regiment.
+Lieutenant Colonel Mike Kelvington grew up in Akron, Ohio.
+He is an Infantry officer in the U.S. Army with experience in special operations, counterterrorism, and counterinsurgency operations over fourteen deployments to Iraq and Afghanistan, including with the 75th Ranger Regiment.
 He’s been awarded the Bronze Star Medal with Valor and two Purple Hearts for wounds sustained in combat.
-He is a graduate of the United States Military Academy at West Point and holds masters degrees from both Princeton and Liberty Universities.
+He is a graduate of the United States Military Academy at West Point and holds masters degrees from both Princeton, Liberty, and Regent Universities.
+He is currently the Professor of Military Science for The Ohio State University Army ROTC as well as a Non-Resident Fellow of the Modern War Institute.
 The opinions expressed above are his own, and do not represent the official position of the U.S. Army, the Department of Defense, or the U.S. Government.

-This first appeared in The Havok Journal September 12, 2016.
+This first appeared in The Havok Journal on September 12, 2016 and has been updated.